-Penne all’Arrabbiata: this 30-minute pasta with a tomato based sauce is assertively flavored with garlic and red pepper flakes, and so simple to pull together for a hearty weeknight dinner.
+Penne all’Arrabbiata: This 30-minute pasta with a tomato based sauce is assertively flavored with garlic and red pepper flakes, and so simple to pull together for a hearty weeknight dinner.

 Tweet This

-What to Serve with Penne all’Arrabbiata:
+What to Serve With Penne all’Arrabbiata

-- Winter Salad
+Chopped Winter Salad

-Other Simple Pasta and Sauce Recipes:
+More Simple Pasta and Sauce Recipes

 - Pancetta Pasta with Tomatoes